Sustainable Eating for Sustainable Health

-When comparing a plant-based, nutrient dense, seasonal diet which contains small portions of mindfully sourced proteins to a diet which is solely based on “eating less animal protein overall,” how can the latter even be considered as a viable option?
+When comparing a plant-based, nutrient-dense, seasonal diet containing small portions of mindfully sourced proteins to a diet which is solely based on “eating less animal protein overall,” how can the latter even be considered a viable option?

-Whether we’re using a planned-in-advance list, based on interesting recipes or recommendations that suit the particular health issues you’re trying to address, or by perusing the farmer’s markets to purchase what looks good and is inherently fresh and local, the end result is the same: this is sustainable.
+Whether we’re using a planned-in-advance list based on recommendations that suit particular health issues, or perusing farmers markets to purchase fresh and local produce, the end result is the same: This is sustainable.

-Once we recognize how crucially what we eat directly affects our health and then opt to create a common sense plan of what to eat, we will also no longer be able to turn a blind eye to the effects of eating even infrequent fast food meals lacking in nutrient density.
+Once we recognize how crucially what we eat directly affects our health and then opt to create a common-sense plan of what to eat, we will no longer be able to turn a blind eye to the effects of eating even infrequent fast food meals lacking in nutrient density.

-In my work with clients, sustainability from day one of a new eating regime, both from the environmental standpoint as well as the client’s ability to easily maintain it for the long haul is the top priority.
-And since every customized plan I create is based completely on local, organic, seasonal, fresh food prepared simply; sustainability is embodied automatically.
+In my work with clients, sustainability from day one of a new eating regime (both from the environmental standpoint as well as the client’s ability to easily maintain it for the long haul) is the top priority.
+And since every customized plan I create is completely based on local, organic, seasonal, fresh food; sustainability is embodied automatically.

 Let’s not get overly hyped up on scheduling a grass-fed steak to be eaten only once per month in favor of increasing the times we have a serving of a bean-based veggie burger.
-Put most simply, if you rely on eating foods, the bulk of which are naturally grown in the area in which you live and balance out the rest with fish that swim in your local waters and animals that run across or fly over the land you live on, you too are embodying the most sustainable manner of eating possible.
+Put simply, if you rely on eating foods that naturally grow, swim, run, or fly over the land you live on, you too are embodying the most sustainable manner of eating possible.